 We are also exposed to other financial risks.
 Financial markets have experienced volatility in recent years and markets may decline again or become even more volatile in the future.
 The value of certain of our assets and financial investments, including joint ventures, is sensitive to the performance of the European and global economies.
-For example, we hold a 7% share in MOL, the Hungarian oil company, which represented 2.3% of our total assets as of December 31, 2012.
-We also hold substantial amounts in certain government bonds, particularly Czech government bonds.
+For example, we hold a 7% share in MOL (MOL Magyar Olaj- és Gázipari Nyilvánosan Működő Részvénytársaság), the Hungarian oil company, which represented 1.6% of our total assets as of December 31, 2015.
+We also hold substantial amounts in certain government bonds (market value of these bonds as of 31 December 2015 amounted to approximately 2% of our total assets), particularly Czech government bonds.
 Any future fluctuations in the capital markets could negatively influence the value of those assets which could have a material adverse effect on our business, results of operations and financial condition.
 We are dependent on debt capital markets to fund the majority of our working capital and capital expenditures.
 Any volatility in the debt capital markets could negatively affect this source of funding, which could have a material adverse effect on our business, results of operations and financial condition.